 During pregnancy, Pediarix should be used only if prescribed.
 It is unknown if it could harm a fetus.
 Consult your doctor before breastfeeding.

 Our Pediarix (diphtheria, tetanus toxoids and acellular pertussis adsorbed, hepatitis b and inactivated poliovirus vaccine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Becoming infected with diphtheria, hepatitis B, pertussis, polio, or tetanus is much more dangerous to your child's health than receiving the vaccine to protect against these diseases.
-Like any medicine, this vaccine can cause side effects, but the risk of serious side effects is extremely low.
+Becoming infected with diphtheria, hepatitis B, pertussis, polio, or tetanus is much more dangerous to your child's health than receiving this vaccine.
+However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is low.

 - extreme drowsiness, fainting;

 - fussiness, irritability, crying for an hour or longer;

 - high fever (can occur for up to 4 days after the vaccine).